circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 ## Example application
 {: #example-application }

 Let’s consider a more advanced (but still introductory) "hello world" application using the Windows executor.
-This [example application](https://github.com/CircleCI-Public/circleci-demo-windows) still prints "Hello World" to the console, but does so using .NET core to create an executable, uses dependency caching, and creates an artifact on every build. **Note:** If you are using Windows on CircleCI server, replace usage of orbs with a machine image as described in the previous code samples.
+This [example application](https://github.com/CircleCI-Public/circleci-demo-windows) still prints "Hello World" to the console, but does so using .NET core to create an executable, uses dependency caching, and creates an artifact on every build.

+**Note:** If you are using Windows on CircleCI server, replace usage of orbs with a machine image, as described in the [Using the Windows executor on CircleCI server](#windows-on-server) section.

 You can view the entire configuration [here](https://github.com/CircleCI-Public/circleci-demo-windows/blob/master/.circleci/config.yml).
 It also includes browser and UI testing, but we'll focus on the `hello-world` workflow for now.

 ```yaml
 version: 2.1